burningglass/registrationgui/README.md

 `/var/.props/.cfg`<br/>

-This .cfg will carry relevant secrets (established in section 8)
+This .cfg carries the runtime secrets (established in section 8)

-The second part of the Deployment.yaml describes the main application container which launches the registrationstoreguiserver Node.js Express app (from its Docker image in Google Container Registry)
+The second part of the Deployment invokes the main application container, i.e. the Node.js Express (Backend) app is launched from its image (in Google Container Registry)

 ### 9.3 Create the Frontend 'Deployment' configuration (as .yaml)

-Create this new file in the registrationgui project’s ‘client’ sub-folder
+Also in the desktop environment, create a file called Deployment.yaml in the registrationgui/client project folder

-The complete example is available in Github:
+The complete example available in Github:

 [Frontend Deployment.yaml](https://github.com/burningglass/registrationgui/blob/main/client/Deployment.yaml)

-As with other services, this Deployment will invoke an init container at startup to create a run-time settings file in the following memory-mounted folder (inside the Pod):
+This service also carries init container logic (see above) to create its runtime secret settings file:

 `/var/.props/.cfg`<br/>

-This .cfg will carry relevant secrets (established in section 8)

-The second part of the Deployment.yaml describes the main application container which launches the registrationstoreguiclient Node.js React app (from its Docker image in Google Container Registry)
+The second part of the Deployment.yaml describes the main application container, i.e. the Node.js React (Frontend) app is launched from its Docker image (in Google Container Registry)

-### 9.4 Create the 'Service' configuration as .yaml
+### 9.4 Create the Backend 'Service' configuration (as .yaml)

-Add the following new Service.yaml to the 'server' subfolder in the registrationgui project:
+Also in the desktop environment, create a file called Service.yaml in the registrationgui/server project folder

 ```
 apiVersion: v1